Hyperthyroidism In Pregnancy

 When should I contact my caregiver?

-- Your baby is moving less.
+- Your baby is moving less than usual.

 - You have a fever.